John MacDonald (bishop of Aberdeen): Episcopal career

 He was appointed the Coadjutor Vicar Apostolic of the Northern District and Titular Bishop of Nicopolis ad Iaterum by the Holy See on 11 December 1868.
 On the death of Bishop James Kyle on 23 February 1869, MacDonald automatically succeeded as the Vicar Apostolic of the Northern District.
 He was consecrated to the Episcopate at the Church of St Mary of the Assumption (now Cathedral) in Aberdeen on 24 February 1869.
 The principal consecrator was Bishop James Chadwick, and the principal co-consecrators were Bishop John Gray and Archbishop John Menzies Strain.
+He participated in the First Vatican Council.

 On 15 March 1878, the Scottish hierarchy was restored by Pope Leo XIII.
 The Northern District was elevated to the Diocese of Aberdeen, with MacDonald becoming its first Roman Catholic bishop since the Scottish Reformation.

 He died in office on 4 February 1889, aged 70.
 He is buried in St Mary's Cathedral, Aberdeen.